kevinbogner/EPF/README.md

 ## Overview

-Forkchoice aggregates Data of the Consensus Clients and tracks Block Proposals to identify network splits across clients.
-This helps to statistically identify peering issues in the Consensus Client landscape.
+This project is a **Data Analysis of Consensus Clients to statistically identify peering issues, aiming to improve communication at the Consensus Layer.**

-Based on the data provided by Forkchoice, users could come to conclusions such as:
+Based on the data provided users could come to conclusions such as:

 > *Nodes by X* mainly voted for the orphaned block, while *Nodes by Y* voted for the canonical block.